Looking for some of the best food tours NYC has to offer?

 That’s what my mom told me and I am definitely sticking with her sage advice.
 Which is why this epic cupcake tour is perfect for someone like me who has a sabertooth tiger size sweet tooth!

-Not only does it reinforce all of the ULTRA-IMPORTANT life lessons that my dear mother taught me (LOL), but it’s also a dream activity for anyone out there who basically never met a piece of cake that they didn’t like.
+Not only does it reinforce all of the ULTRA-IMPORTANT life lessons that my dear mother taught me (LOL), but it’s also a dream activity for anyone out there who basically never met a piece of cake that they didn’t like or who wants to know exactly where New Yorkers eat.

 Because I mean really: